-The student who participates in this program spends 3 1⁄2 years at the Meadows School and his/her last semester at the Guildhall taking the first two sets of Guildhall courses, completing the B.F.A. and beginning the M.I.T.
-The student is completely immersed in the Guildhall program during this period.
-With one additional year at the Guildhall, completing the remaining four sets of their courses, the student will complete the Master's of Interactive Technology degree.
-A student who successfully completes the B.F.A./M.I.T. in Game Development will be able to obtain a Bachelor of Fine Arts and Master's degree within a five-year period.
+The student who participates in this program spends 31⁄2 years at the Meadows School and his/her last term at The Guildhall at SMU taking the first two sets of Guildhall courses, completing the B.F.A. and beginning the M.I.T.
+The student is completely immersed in The Guildhall program during this period.
+With one additional year at The Guildhall, completing the remaining four sets of courses, the student will complete the M.I.T. degree.
+A student who successfully completes the B.F.A./M.I.T. in game development will be able to obtain B.F.A. and Master's degrees within a five-year period.